ucsb-cs16/s20/_lab/lab01.md

 The above code prints 5 4 3 2 1.

-To compile your code use the g++ command as in lab01 OR the simple make command as in lab01
+To compile your code use the g++ command OR the simple make command

 `$ g++ -std=c++11 -o block block.cpp`